mattmakai/fullstackpython.com/content/posts/170609-static-sites-pelican.markdown

 source staticsite/bin/activate
 ```

-When activated the virtualenv should prepend its name to your command prompt,
+The virtualenv will prepend its name to your command prompt when it is
-as shown in the following screenshot of my terminal.
+activated.

 <img src="/img/170609-static-sites-pelican/activate-virtualenv.png" width="100%" class="technical-diagram img-rounded" style="border:1px solid #ccc" alt="Create and activate the Python virtual environment.">